RealTong/RealTong/README.md

-I love to talk on Movies🎥, streaming media📺, games🎭.If you talk about sports, I like mountain climbing⛰ and badminton🏸 the most.
+I love to talk on 🎥Movies, 📺streaming media, 🎭games.If you talk about sports, I like ⛰mountain climbing and 🏸badminton the most.
 I love them the most.Of course you can also communicate with me, I am very willing.

 [![Mail](https://img.shields.io/badge/-me@wushutong.cn-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:me@wushutong.cn)](mailto:me@wushutong.cn)